svewap/nnhelpers/Documentation/Helpers/Classes/frontendUserAuthentication.rst

 \\nn\\t3::FrontendUserAuthentication()->loginUid(``$uid = NULL``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Login eines FE-Users anhand einer fe_user.uid
+Login of a FE user using a fe_user.uid

 .. code-block:: php